Dental Sealants: The basics.

 - The patient must be able to provide at least some degree of cooperation.

-The specific age at which this combination of events occurs will vary from tooth to tooth, and child to child.
+The specific age at which this combination of events occurs will vary from tooth to tooth and child to child.
 It typically rests upon the dentist to make a recommendation as to when any specific tooth can and should be sealed.

 Common recommendations: 1st molars are probably the most frequently sealed teeth and it’s easy to understand why.
 While they are intended to serve a child for their entire lifetime, they come in at an age when eating and brushing habits are typically lax.
 In fact, molars are the type of tooth that’s the most likely to experience decay.